Browse these categories below to learn about the scholarships available.Institutional Grants/Scholarships & Fellowships

 Once invited to participate, students must complete an application and essay.
 Students must also participate in an interview with the Mercy Presidential Scholarship committee.
 The deadline for participation is February 15.

 This award is offered to approximately 30 new first year students each fall.
-Beginning Fall 2013, the Mercy Presidential Scholarship is worth $12,000 each academic year, for a total of 4 years worth of $48,000.
+Our Mercy Presidential Scholarship is valued at $14,000 a year, for a total of 4 years worth of $56,000 and is competitive.
+Students who get the scholarship do not receive a Mount Aloysius Scholarship on top of the $14,000 due to the institutional cap.
 In order to maintain the scholarship, students must meet QPA requirements and increase the quality of student life on campus.